TUDelft-DataDrivenControl/IFAC2023_WindSpeedMeasurementLearning/README.md

-# IFAC2023_WindSpeedMeasurementLearning
+# IFAC 2023 - Software implementation
-Software implementation: An iterative data-driven learning algorithm for calibration of the internal model in advanced wind turbine controllers
+An iterative data-driven learning algorithm for calibration of the internal model in advanced wind turbine controllers